Illinois-IoT/main-project/tutorials/day1/day1.md

 ![parts of a Raspberry Pi](pi_parts.png "parts of a Raspberry Pi")

-Exmaples of input devices are the standard keyboard and mouse, or external sensors like camera or microphone.
-Output devices are the ones transformming anything coming from the computer into a human-perceptible form.
+Examples of input devices are the standard keyboard and mouse, or external sensors like a camera or microphone.
+Output devices are the ones transforming anything coming from the computer into a human-perceptible form.
 This can include a monitor (which visualizes the state of the computer), or a speaker (which provides auditory feedback).

 ### GPIO